4.1 Jurisdiction

 The student may designate a maximum of one course per term for pass/fail grading.

-Once a course has been designated for pass/fail grading, the student may change this designation only up to the deadline to drop the course without Faculty/School permission, as indicated in the Commerce Sessional Dates, in each term.
+Once a course has been designated for pass/fail grading, the student may change this designation only up to the PIC deadline as indicated in the Commerce Sessional Dates, in each term.
 In the case of multi‐term courses, the student may change the designation up to the deadline for the B half of the course.
 After this deadline, the student may not change this designation for any reason, regardless of academic performance.

 Only non-Commerce elective courses may be designated for pass/fail grading; no core Commerce courses or Commerce electives may be designated for pass/fail grading.